 24 Jun High Neck Fleece Jacket

-Posted at 09:57h in Creative Pattern Making, Intermediate, Pattern Making Instructions, Pattern Puzzles, Using My Blocks 0 Comments
+Posted at 09:57h in Pattern Making Instructions, Pattern Puzzles 0 Comments

 According to the notes in my sketch book I had decided that this jacket will be cut in a wool Ponti (double knit).
 Unfortunately, wool ponti is hard enough to come by at all, let alone in these colours.
 It would also be fantastic in a sports fleece or polar fleece) which is more likely to come in a variety of colours.
 Use your overlocker and contrast thread to make a ‘seam cover’ style hem to show through the facing shape.
 I also love the idea of the collar facing and hem facing being cut in a contrast colour.

 The pattern plan below shows far better the variation in the hem shape (including facing) and the development of the gusset.